trec-web/trec-web-2014/README.md

 For the risk-sensitive task, we provide a baseline run comprising the top 10000 results for a particular choice of easily reproducible baseline system.
 The risk-sensitive retrieval performance of submitted systems will be measured against this baseline.
-This year, the baseline will be provided using Indri with specific default settings as provided by the Lemur online service.
+This year, two baselines will be provided using (1) Indri with specific default settings as provided by the Lemur online service, and (2) using Terrier with specified settings.

 Training baselines:

-Our ClueWeb09 training baseline uses TREC 2012 Web track topics that uses the same Indri settings as will be used for the ClueWeb12 baseline.
+Our ClueWeb09 training baseline uses TREC 2012 Web track topics that uses the same Indri settings as will be used for the ClueWeb12 2014 Indri baseline.
 This baseline was computed using the Indri search engine, using its default query expansion based on pseudo-relevance feedback, with results filtered using the Waterloo spam filter.
-The github file with the TREC 2012 baseline run can be found off the trec-web-2013 root at:
+The github file with the TREC 2012 baseline run can be found off the trec-web-2014 root at:

 /data/runs/baselines/2012/rm/results-cata-filtered.txt (ClueWeb09 full index, indri default relevance model, spam-filtered)